- Opportunities to Help

 The Mom Of An Addict

-This is a great resource for those who are supporting a family member or loved one struggling with addiction or substance abuse.
+This is a great resource for those supporting a family member or loved one struggling with addiction or substance abuse.
 They provide support groups and education dedicated to helping the families of those in active addiction, incarcerated due to substances, have lost a family member to the disease of substance abuse, or have a loved one in recovery.

 Indiana Addiction Hotline